ardentcode/omni-router/README.md

 Then for starting application you can use `npm run start` and open application under http://localhost:3000
 For development you can also use `npm run watch`

+## Building and starting React web application

+Please go to `/packages/app-react` and use:

+- `npm install` or `npm i`
+- `npm run build`

+Then for starting application you can use `npm run start` and open application under http://localhost:3001
+For development you can also use `npm run watch`